MrScripty/Studio-Whip/rust/documentation/tasks.md

         *   Send `RegionResized` events for affected regions using `EventWriter`.
     5.  **Application Integration:** Application systems can query `LayoutRegion` components to position their own content or listen for `RegionResized` events to react to layout changes.
     6.  **Test:** Enable the system via config.
 Verify dividers and region entities are spawned.
 Drag a divider handle visually.
 Check that associated `LayoutRegion` bounds update correctly (log them).
 Verify `RegionResized` events are sent with correct data.
-- **Constraints**: Requires Task 6.
-Handles layout bounds; rendering content within regions is the application's responsibility (using the custom Vulkan renderer).
+- **Constraints**: Requires Task 7.
+Handles layout bounds; rendering content within regions is the application's responsibility.

-## Task 11: Enhance Prompt Tool - Code Signature Stripping
+## Task 12: Enhance Prompt Tool - Code Signature Stripping
 - *(No changes needed, this task is external to the Rust codebase architecture)*
 - **Goal**: Add a new option to `utilities/llm_prompt_tool.sh` that processes Rust files, stripping out function bodies while retaining signatures, `impl` blocks, structs, comments, and other surrounding code.
 - **Affected Modules**: `utilities/llm_prompt_tool.sh`.